 She doesn’t think she has made hers, but that choice led her here now, her shoes squelching against the cobbled stoned streets, on her way back to the castle after an admittedly unsuccessful, first-time solitary Hogsmeade trip.

-Ultimately, that choice also led her face to face now with the last person she wanted to see.
+Ultimately, that choice led her face to face now with the last person she wanted to see.

 She makes to sidestep him, but two steps away and he’s pulling her back by her arm.